hummingbot/hummingbot-site/docs/blog/posts/2020-10-inventory-risk/index.md

 On the first day, the current value of your assets is $10,000.
 Even though you don't actually own any USD and only own BTC and ETH, you have the ability to convert your BTC and ETH to $10,000 at current market prices.

-***Inventory value can fluctuate due to changes in market prices because the value of the assets relative to the benchmark asset can change. ***
+**Inventory value can fluctuate due to changes in market prices because the value of the assets relative to the benchmark asset can change**

 If you haven’t traded (HODL!), on day 2 you would still have the same amount of BTC and ETH from the starting portfolio.